 If you’re looking for a luxury watch brand with its eye firmly on the future, you want to turn to Ulysse Nardin.
 This watch manufacturer is always the first to embrace new technology and pioneer new techniques to transform the way we track time today.

-The brand first gained attention for manufacturing highly accurate marine chronometers which soon became favourites among the world’s navies.
+The brand first gained attention for manufacturing highly accurate marine chronometers which soon became favorites among the world’s navies.

 In 1985, Ulysse Nardin released the Astrolabium Galileo Galilei, a watch that was named by the Guinness Book of Records as the world’s most functional watch.
 It had 21 different functions, including tracking local and solar time, the orbits of the sun and moon, and the positions of the major stars.